-However, if you are one of the many couples working through a divorce this holiday season, that car may come with strings attached.
-A gift of that caliber can change your financial asset situation, just like other luxury gifts such as jewelry, home renovation projects or other big-ticket items.
+However, if you are one of the many couples working through a divorce after the holiday season, that car may come with strings attached.
+A gift of that caliber can change your asset division, just like other luxury gifts such as jewelry, home renovation projects or other big-ticket items.

-While the majority of Christmas gifts would not come into play during the property division process, some high-worth presents given at Christmas or another time could create a conflict if your spouse considers the gift marital property.
+While the majority of Christmas gifts would not come into play during the property division process, some high-worth presents received over the holidays or another time could create a conflict if your spouse considers the gift of marital property.
 As Minnesota is an equitable distribution state, each spouse must receive a fair portion of all shared marital assets.
 In the event of a divorce, make sure that you understand how property division handles gifts.

 Gifts made to one spouse